 We arrived at the Airport Hilton right across from Delta Corporate headquarters where I met up with René and got a Delta T-Shirt and a cool swag bag with goodies from Delta then boarded a bus to Delta’s Technical Operations Center.
 This was an #AVGeek’s dream.
 Huge hangers, machinery, and right attached to the ATL tarmac.
 It was super cool to see a glimpse of the operation.
 I almost missed my turn to pull looking around.
 Much like Delta’s planes being on time, or even earlier in most cases, they called Team Plane Crazy about 8 minutes earlier than our scheduled time – I was literally running from the other side to make it.
 But I did, and we got some awesome shots of the group.

 This entire event was a fantastic experience ,and yes, in my opinion, WELL WORTH the 10k miles, René spent.
 Thanks René so much!
-That was an awesome day, I owe you a drink at the Amex Centurion Lounge in Miami, next time if you can guest me in since I still don’t have my own non-Delta AMEX Platinum card to get by myself!
+That was an awesome day, I owe you a drink at the Amex Centurion Lounge in Miami, next time if you can guest me in since I still don’t have my own non-Delta AMEX Platinum card (learn more) to get by myself!